Howl698/Food-Deserts-in-NY-State---Analysis/README.md

 # Analysis and Visualizations

+Visualizations were generated in Jupyter notebooks and can be found in /04_Analysis/Visualizations/.

+A final report was generated summarizing the steps taken in the analysis and the results and recommendations from the analysis.

+The report was saved in an excel workbook labeled 'A4_A_Howland_final_report' along with the results of the queries.

+The excel workbook can be found in the folder /05_Sent_to_client/.

 The results and recommendations from the analysis were highlighted in Tableau and can be found here:

 https://public.tableau.com/views/FoodDesertsinNewYorkState/NYSFoodDeserts?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link